gitkraken/vscode-gitlens/README.md

     > Clicking on the CodeLens toggles Git blame annotations on/off
 - Provides on-demand **inline blame annotations** with multiple styles
 - Provides Git blame information about the selected line in the **status bar**
-- Provides a Git **history explorer** to visualize the history of a file or block
+- Provides a Git **file history explorer** to visualize the history of a file
 - Provides a Git **blame history explorer** to visualize the blame history of a file or block
 - Provides ability to **compare diffs** with the working tree as well as with previous versions
 - Provides many configuration settings to allow the **customization** of almost all features